 Black goes mainstream with a commercial trendsetter of great cultural significance

 Beverly Hills Cop would set a precedent for black action stars, but it almost didn’t happen.
 In 1984, Eddie Murphy was the hottest stand-up act on the planet following the release of Delirious, a 1983 HBO special that pushed the boundaries of race and sexuality, taking the mantle from Richard Pryor and careening over the proverbial canyon.
-Like his predecessor and idol, Murphy’s act was more than just a barrage of expletives and crude analysis, tackling such issues as Reaganomics — which had a hugely negative financial impact on low-income minorities — and the rising AIDS epidemic, but when your 70-minute act features 230 uses of the word Fuck, that’s all you hear about, particularly from a privately owned white media looking to discredit his anti-establishment repertoire.
+Like his predecessor and idol, Murphy’s act was more than a barrage of expletives and crude analysis, tackling such issues as Reaganomics — which had a hugely negative financial impact on low-income minorities — the war on drugs and the rising AIDS epidemic, but when your 70-minute act features 230 uses of the word Fuck, you’re hardly likely to win over a mainstream dominated by white, middle class Americans.

 Axel Foley: I was gonna call the article “Michael Jackson Is Sitting On Top of the World,” but now I think I might as well just call it “Michael Jackson Can Sit On Top of the World Just As Long As He Doesn’t Sit in the Beverly Palm Hotel ‘Cause There’s No Niggers Allowed in There!”